 It’s wise to check your HVAC filters every month.
 If a filter has darkened, it’s a sign that it has been clogged.
 Pet dander makes filters clog faster.
 So pet owners have to be extra vigilant in this matter and replace their filters every month.

 Keeping a check on evaporator coils is important for maintaining the health of HVAC systems.
-It’s common for evaporating coils to become damp.
+It’s typical for evaporating coils to become damp.
 This can make them a breeding ground for mold growth.

 Condenser coils are vulnerable to outdoor elements like dirt and debris.
 These pollutants can severely damage the coils if you don’t clean them every season.